-We need to be ‘fluid’ in our systems and cultures to be responsive.
-It is why small entrepreneurial companies can gain traction and compete with more established businesses.
+Your systems need to be ‘fluid’ and your culture to respond.
+This is why small entrepreneurial companies can gain market traction and compete with more established businesses.

-Market leaders have forgotten their startup roots and replaced creativity with process and process-driven organisations are not responsive to changes.
+Market leading companies have forgotten their startup roots, and replaced creativity with process-driven systems which make them unresponsive to change.

-There are many symptoms of problems created by conflict between a fluid, fast-changing environment and rigid cultures and systems on businesses:
+There are many symptoms created by the conflict between fluid, fast-changing environments and rigid cultures, and systems:

 - increased competition